Saturday, July 20, 2013

 Our coach was an Australian named Peter Spence.
 He was pretty satisfied with my overall performance and advised me to stick to cricket and concentrate more on this game as I have a great future here.
 His motivation pushed me more to take cricket seriously.

-CS: In the same year you were selected for the Bangladesh national team in the Asia Cup which was held in Bangladesh.
+Fenomeno: In the same year you were selected for the Bangladesh national team in the Asia Cup which was held in Bangladesh.
 How was the feeling of representing Bangladesh?

 Aminul Islam: Representing your country internationally is always a matter of great pride.
 I was feeling immensely proud while representing Bangladesh with the ICC Associates XI in Australia.
 While I was faring well in Australia, one of the Australians advised me to stay in Australia and start playing cricket there.

-According to him, Bangladesh have no future in cricket.
+According to him, Bangladesh has no future in cricket.
 But I replied that I would feel more proud to represent my own country and it was just a dream come true when I made my international debut against Sri Lanka in 1988.

-CS: Cricket had hardly any hope in those days in Bangladesh.
+Fenomeno: Cricket had hardly any hope in those days in Bangladesh.
 But still, cricketers like you, Minhazul Abedin, Akram Khan, and Gazi Ashraf Hossain Lipu carried on the hope of cricket amid the sky-high popularity of soccer.
 How difficult it was for you guys to carry on this hope?

 Aminul Islam: It was tough indeed.
 Cricket didn’t have any professional structure in those days and above all, it was an expensive game.
 Cricket kits were very expensive and it was hard to buy new kits.
 Again, there was no such competitive domestic cricket to motivate the next generation and above all, there was no proper funding in the game to inspire young boys to take cricket as a profession.

 But I myself, Akram Khan, Minhazul Abedin Nannu, and Gazi Ashraf Hossain Lipu were all in love with the game.
 We were cricketers full of passion and optimism.
-We strongly believed that cricket will bloom in Bangladesh.
+We strongly believe that cricket will bloom in Bangladesh.
 Our passion helped us to move on amid the sky-high popularity of soccer.

-CS: Your batting was based on a solid technique.
+Fenomeno: Your batting was based on a solid technique.
 Many found a touch of Javed Miandad and Sunil Gavaskar in your batting.
 Did those two batsmen influence your batting?

 Aminul Islam: Basically I was a fan of Richie Richardson.
 I used to follow his batting a lot.
 As we didn’t have any frequent live telecasts in those days like today, so whatever matches were telecast in those days, I used to follow them sincerely and studied them, especially Richardson’s batting.
 Batsmen like Sunil Gavaskar and Javed Miandad were always a big inspiration.